ijlyttle/bsplus/README.md

 #### Carousel

-A carousel is a [Boostrap JavaScript component](http://getbootstrap.com/javascript/#carousel) used to enclose a set of (typically) images, providing controls to move slides back-and-forth.
-You can see these in action in this [article]((https://ijlyttle.github.io/bsplus/articles/carousel.html)).
+A carousel is a [Boostrap JavaScript component](http://getbootstrap.com/javascript/#carousel) used to enclose a set of (typically) images, providing controls to move slides back-and-forth - as shown in this [article](https://ijlyttle.github.io/bsplus/articles/carousel.html).
 I think that this could be a more-useful tool if an "easy" way can be found to populate a carousel with images produced by [**gganimate**](https://github.com/dgrtwo/gganimate).

 ### Function families